by David Kashiwagi and Grace Keller

 In our experience, simply collaborating on the “As Is” stage brings this issue to light for the whole department.
 Sitting various groups down together draws out good, hard questions about the best methods for these functions, and results in eliminating methods that have caused confusion or role blur.

-Lesson learned: To reclarify processes, procedures, and templates can seem overwhelming on top of all the other changes happening in the organization during the PMO optimization process.
+Lesson learned: To clarify processes, procedures, and templates can seem overwhelming on top of all the other changes happening in the organization during the PMO optimization process.
 However, it ends up reducing time and effort—a huge win for the whole agency.

 3. Once practices are formalized and documented, make sure you share them.